maziac/DeZog/README.md

 Furthermore DeZog includes slightly modified sources of the Z80.js simulator.
 It was taken from https://bitbucket.org/DrGoldfire/z80.js/src/master/ which is MIT licensed.
 Many thanks to Molly Howell.

+For the "What's New" feature the [vscode-whats-new](https://github.com/alefragnani/vscode-whats-new) project from Alessandro Fragnani aka [alefragni](https://github.com/alefragnani) has been incorporated.
+The project is MIT licensed.

 ## Acknowledgements